• Voor 17 uur besteld, dezelfde dag verzonden!

 • Running wheel: choose a solid wheel (no bars) and a guide size of around Ø 25 cm .

-Feel free to vary the materials or layout, but don't change everything at once.
-Small adjustments keep things interesting without creating clutter.
+Vary, but don't change everything at once.
+Small adjustments keep things interesting without causing disruption.

 Care & handling

-Gerbils aren't meant to be handled often.
-If you still want to establish contact, work with calmness, routine, and rewards.
+Gerbils aren't generally meant to be handled frequently.
+If you do want to establish contact, calm, routine, and rewards usually work best.

 • Get them used to your hand in the enclosure (possibly with a small piece of food).

-• Preferably pick up from below (hands held above feel threatening).
+• Preferably pick up from below (hands held above often feel threatening).

-• If necessary, use a tube/jar to move them safely.
+• If necessary, use a tube/jar to move it safely.

 • Never lift by the tail ; the tail may be damaged.